anthony-vidal/wine-quality/README.md

 - Class membership variable for the wine quality dataset
 - Class: good, notgood

+Here we try to predict whether a new wine will be qualified as good or not according to the variables above

 # Models used and accuracy

 Model Accuracy (rounded down):